MariaD717/MariasUtilityMod/README.md

 Those are the three features I added into my mod.
 I probably would've added more if I had more time, but this is all I did with the time I had.

+## Installing The Mod

+Download the .tmod file from https://github.com/MariaD717/MariasUtilityMod/releases/tag/V1.0.0

+Place the downloaded file into the Terraria tModLoader Mods folder (On Windows usually: Documents\My Games\Terraria\tModLoader\Mods)